louislef299/aws-sso/docs/content/getting-started.md

 docker login --username AWS --password-stdin account.dkr.ecr.us-east-1.amazonaws.com
 ```

-and having to debug and troubleshoot other engineer's local aws configuration to
+and having to debug and troubleshoot other engineers local aws configuration to
 ensure they had their SSO setup properly as well as having issues authenticating
 to different accounts...
 I decided to fix my problems to make my life easier.